- Training your dog to stay in the yard teaches him boundaries and to not escape your property.

 - Location: In your yard

 Walk around your yard perimeter with your pup on a leash, and point several times to the boundary line as you work your way around.
-Optionally, you can use brightly colored boundary flags or some other type of marker to aid in demonstrating the boundary line.
+Optionally, you can use brightly colored boundary flags that you can get from any local hardware store or some other type of marker to aid in demonstrating the boundary line.
 Do several laps around the perimeter for a few days.

 Next, instead of pointing, walk your dog while waving your arm over the area to remind your pup of the bounded space in which it can walk.
 Walk around the yard four or more times each session, three times.
 By now, your pup should start to walk within the boundary reasonably consistently.